ZachLevine-11/2R03/README.md

 **Tutorial date/time:  Tuesdays from 9:30 to 10:20 am in HH 102**

+Check out the Looping Tutorial, or run the Demo application to test your skills.

 ## Free resources to aid in your learning of R:

  - [Swirl, an interactive console-based course package for learning R](https://swirlstats.com/)